lyes-mersel/lyes-mersel/README.md

 - 🔭 I’m currently working on **My Portfolio**

-- 🌱 I’m currently learning **AI & Cloud Computing & More about WebDev**
+- 🌱 I’m currently learning **AI & Cloud Computing & More about Web Dev**

 - 👨‍💻 All of my projects are available at [https://github.com/lyes-mersel](https://github.com/lyes-mersel)